aaryanrr/Template-Repo/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Suggest an idea for this project
+about: Suggest an Idea for this Project
 title: "[FEATURE]: "
 labels: enhancement
-assignees: ''
+assignees: ""
 ---

 **Is your feature request related to a problem?
 Please describe.**